 Cool Surge Portable Air Cooler: The Amish Have Done it Again!

-As I thumbed through a recent edition of USA Today, I noticed a full page ad for the
+As I thumbed through a recent edition of USA Today, I noticed a full page ad for the Cool

-one I had seen for the Amish Heat Surge portable heater.
+seen for the Amish Heat Surge portable heater.

-A quick phone call to the customer service number on the Cool Surge website revealed
+A quick phone call to the customer service number on the Cool Surge website revealed it

 The Cool Surge air cooler is basically a portable swamp cooler with a three speed fan